onap/vnfrqts-requirements/docs/Chapter5.rst

 | vf\_module\_name          | string           | optional             |
 +---------------------------+------------------+----------------------+

-    Table 3 OpenECOMP Metadata
+    Table 3 ONAP Metadata

 Required Metadata Elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The vnf\_id, vf\_module\_id, and vnf\_name metadata elements are
 required (must) for *OS::Nova::Server* resources.
 The metadata
-parameters will be used by OpenECOMP to associate the servers with the
+parameters will be used by ONAP to associate the servers with the
 VNF instance.

 -  vnf\_id

-   -  *“vnf\_id”* parameter value will be supplied by OpenECOMP.
+   -  *“vnf\_id”* parameter value will be supplied by ONAP.
-      OpenECOMP generates the UUID that is the vnf\_id and supplies it
+      ONAP generates the UUID that is the vnf\_id and supplies it
       to the Heat at orchestration time.

 -  vf\_module\_id

    -  “\ *vf\_module\_id”* parameter value will be supplied by
-      OpenECOMP.
-OpenECOMP generates the UUID that is the vf\_module\_id
+      ONAP.
+ONAP generates the UUID that is the vf\_module\_id
       and supplies it to the Heat at orchestration time.

 -  vnf\_name

    -  “\ *vnf\_name”* parameter value will be generated and/or assigned
-      by OpenECOMP and supplied to the Heat by OpenECOMP at
+      by ONAP and supplied to the Heat by ONAP at
       orchestration time.

 Optional Metadata Elements